-We measure all stock options and other stock-based awards granted to employees and directors based on the fair value on the date of the grant and recognize compensation expense of those awards, over the requisite service period, which is generally the vesting period of the respective award.
+We measure all stock options and other stock-based awards granted to employees, directors and non-employees based on the fair value on the date of the grant and recognize compensation expense of those awards, over the requisite service period, which is generally the vesting period of the respective award.
 Forfeitures are accounted for as they occur.
 We apply the straight-line method of expense recognition to all awards with only service-based vesting conditions.
 We have not issued any awards with performance-based vesting conditions.
+For stock-based awards granted to non-employees, compensation expense is recognized over the period during which services are rendered by such non-employees until completed.